mjdominguez/MonkeypoxSkinImages/readme.md

 </table>

 The work were this dataset is described is "Monkeypox Diagnostic-Aid System with Skin Images Using Convolutional Neural Networks" and can be accesed in pre-print mode using this link:  http://ssrn.com/abstract=4186534

+You can cite this work using this suggested citation:

+<strong>Muñoz-Saavedra, Luis and Escobar-Linero, Elena and Civit-Masot, Javier and Luna-Perejón, Francisco and Civit, Antón and Domínguez-Morales, Manuel, Monkeypox Diagnostic-Aid System with Skin Images Using Convolutional Neural Networks.
+Available at SSRN: https://ssrn.com/abstract=4186534 </strong>

 </body>
 </html>